University strike dates confirmed affecting Portsmouth and others over pay row

 In total, 70,000 UCU members are expected to walk out.
 The union has rejected a pay offer of between four and five per cent.

-They are demanding an increased pay rise to deal with cost of living crisis, as well as amending the use of insecure contracts.
-UCU general secretary Jo Grady said the university vice-chancellors would rather force campuses to shut down rather than deal with the situation.
+They are demanding an increased monetary package to deal with cost of living crisis, as well as amending the use of insecure contracts.
+UCU general secretary Jo Grady said university vice-chancellors would rather force campuses to shut down rather than deal with the situation.

 Strike action will take place throughout February and March.
 It is due to start next Wednesday, with further dates earmarked for February 9, 10, 15, 16, 21, 22, 23, 27, 28 and March 1, 2, 16, 17, 20, 21 and 22.

+A University of Portsmouth spokesman said: ‘We respect our colleagues' right to take industrial action and recognise the financial pressures being faced with the rising cost of living.
+Teaching continues until Friday, May 12, and is followed by an assessment period from Monday, May 15, to Friday 23 June.

+‘The University will continue to work with colleagues to mitigate against any impact of industrial action on our students.
+The Universities and Colleges Employers Association (UCEA) conducts collective pay negotiations with trade unions on behalf of higher education employers.’

-As previously reported in The News, a University of Portsmouth spokesman said they will continue to work with colleagues to mitigate against any impact of industrial action on our students.
-They have been approached for further comment.
+As previously reported in The News, a University of Portsmouth spokesman said they will continue to work with colleagues to mitigate against any impact of industrial action on students.